John "Red Dog" Young

-I've played this thing for many years and now added a Myers pickup to capture the sound for some upcoming gigs!
+I've played this thing for many years and now added a Myers mandolin pickup to capture the sound for some upcoming gigs!
 I've played it through mics but I move around too much so I wanted something on the instrument.
-Gregg Myers has been a pleasure to work with, the pickup works great and really captures the tone of this old wood!
+Gregg Myers has been a pleasure to work with, the mandolin pickup works great and really captures the tone of this old wood!
 Thanks Gregg, for bringing this vintage classic to life!

 To utilize the same setup as this musician, order the following: